 We are actively adding oral histories of key players in venture capital to the Museum’s renowned collection.
-They will be available to researchers and for events and educational programs designed to share key insights about the industry.
-Video interviews and transcripts are freely available online.
+Video interviews and transcripts are available to researchers and for events and educational programs designed to share key insights about the industry.
 See the full list of CHM venture capital oral histories.

-Through a new partnership with the National Venture Capital Association (NVCA), the Exponential Center has received copyright ownership of 17 noteworthy oral histories of pioneering venture capitalists that will be preserved and made accessible online.
-Transfer of up to 35 additional oral histories are under discussion.
+Through a partnership with the National Venture Capital Association (NVCA), the Exponential Center has received copyright ownership of 38 noteworthy oral histories of pioneering venture capitalists that will be preserved and made accessible online.
 This collection is particularly noteworthy in that it includes some of the very earliest venture capitalists, such as Walter Curley of JH Whitney and Paul Wythes of Sutter Hill, both of whom are deceased.
+See the full list.

 The Exponential Center is pursuing oral histories that capture the full scope of a venture firm’s evolution and impact by interviewing founders and key partners.
 To explore the relationship between iconic companies and their funders, the center also conducts joint oral histories with investors, entrepreneurs, and executives.